buruburukun/renshuu_helper/readme.md

   lists work though, did not test kanji or grammar lists)
 * Adding words/kanji to schedules works, but deleting does not, probably same cause as the previous point because hasWord is always 0
-* I have a particular word list set ("Common") that doesn't show up when querying for presence